NirmalVatsyayan/go-url-shortner/README.md

-# go-url-shortnet
+# go-url-shortner
-Restful backend using go-gin and jwt using MongoDb
+Restful backend using go-gin, jwt and MongoDb as database.

 **Dependencies**